 What is a write-off?

 The cause of car insurance write-offs isn’t exclusively crash damage: floods, fires, theft or vandalism can also consign a car to this fate.
-The owners of said car will usually receive a payout from the insurance company at which point the insurer takes ownership of the car and assesses the damage - branding it with a categorisation from Cat A to Cat N. Cat A cars have suffered irreparable damage such as a catastrophic fire and will never be sanctioned by authorities for road use again.
+The owners of said car will usually receive a payout from the insurance company, at which point the insurer takes ownership of the car and brands it with a categorisation from Cat A to Cat N. Cat A cars have suffered irreparable damage such as a catastrophic fire and will never be sanctioned by authorities for road use again.
 They’re normally crushed, and can’t even be stripped for parts.
 Cat B cars end up with a similar fate, but parts that have maintained structural integrity can be stripped and fitted to another car for further use.
-For obvious reasons, Cat A and Cat B cars don’t appear in the classifieds but Cat S and N, once Cat C and D models, do.
+For obvious reasons, Cat A and Cat B cars don’t appear in the classifieds, but Cat S and N do.

 The new system

 In late October 2017, the categorisation was refreshed to better reflect the complexity of repairs on modern vehicles.
-In light of this, the new classification methodology reviews the condition of the car rather than the cost of repair when deciding which category to apply.
+Now it is the condition of the car rather than the cost of repair that is considered when deciding which category to apply.